 Our engineering research and development team is focused on the design and development of new and improved instrumentation and consumable products to support the commercialization of PCT.
-Our engineering department is led by Dr. Edmund Ting, our Senior Vice President of Engineering.
+Our engineering department is led by Dr. Edmund Ting, our Senior Vice President of Engineering, and is supported by a full-time senior engineer and third parties.
 The primary focus of our engineering group is to ensure seamless production processes, perform installations and field service, and work with our application scientists to complete the development of a high throughput sample processing system for the mass spectrometry market.